-This is a new goal and objective at the school.
-This survey was given in May 2013 to our Grade 7 students.
+This is a fairly new goal and objective at the school.
+This survey was given in May 2014 to our Grade 7 students.
 Each question was discussed with the Grade 7 students and analysis was based upon responses to the transition survey and general discussion in the classroom.
 Generally speaking, it is the social demands that seem to cause great concern for our Grade 7 students as they transition into high school.
 Particularly, the decisions about good social choices and balancing old friends with new friends tend to be the major concerns.
-The transition survey has been changed slightly this year to narrow down a specific response to readiness to the social challenges of high school.
+The transition survey was changed slightly last year to narrow down a specific response to readiness to the social challenges of high school.
 This change may alter the percentages more significantly (up or down) but will be the measure used as we track over the next several years.
+Again, many schools did not complete this survey due to job action, so district comparisons are not available.

 Objective 2.2: To increase the number of students who report they feel ready to deal with academic challenges in high school.
-Trend Data Table:

 Key Performance Measure: Grade 7-8 Student Transition Survey - percentage of students who reported they were ready to deal with the academic challenges of high school.

-Baseline Target Actual 2013 70% Increase 10% June 2014 Trend Data Analysis: (indicators of progress over time - 1 to 3 yrs.)
+Baseline Target Actual

+2013/14 70% Increase 10% 87%

+2014/15 87% Increase 5% June 2015

-This is a new goal and objective at the school.
+This is a fairly new goal and objective at the school.
 This survey was given in May 2013 to our Grade 7 students.
 Each question was discussed with the Grade 7 students and analysis was based upon responses to the transition survey and general discussion in the classroom.
 Generally, speaking, the academic concerns for our Grade 7 students are secondary to the social concerns as they transition into high school.
 Particularly, the students seem to be concerned about keeping up with the homework from several different teachers and how their organizational skills will hold up.
-The transition survey has been changed slightly this year to narrow down a specific response to readiness to the academic challenges of high school.
+The transition survey was changed slightly last year to narrow down a specific response to readiness to the academic challenges of high school.
 This change may alter the percentages more significantly (up or down) but will be the measure used as we track over the next several years.
+Again, many schools did not complete this survey due to job action, so district comparisons are not available.

 Objective 2.3: To increase the percentage of Grade 7 students who consistently complete homework (in preparation for high school).
-Trend Data Table: